Let me just state this right off the hop: Europe is the best destination in the world for train travel. Then again, maybe I’m biased.

 Planning a two week trip around Europe is both insanely simple and hard.
 And not for the usual reasons.

-Better than a rapid-fire country-hopping itinerary is to focus your European itinerary on select destinations.
+Better than a rapid-fire country-hopping itinerary is to focus your European itinerary on a couple select destinations.
 That way, you’ll be able to stay longer and experience each at a deeper level.

-Not only will this add a layer of relaxation to your trip (you do want to return home refreshed, no?), but sticking to a tighter area will save you money on your transportation costs.
+Not only will this add a layer of relaxation to your trip (you do want to return home refreshed, no?), but sticking to a tighter area will help you save on your transportation costs.
 Even if budget isn’t much of a concern, spending less time in transit and more time on the ground exploring can hardly be a bad thing, eh?

 Need ideas on how to travel around Europe by train in two weeks or less?
 Here are three recommended European train itineraries based on my own continental jaunts…